cybertraining-dsc/reu2022/project/ramdisk.md

 ---

-THis is an easy assignment to develop a cloudmesh command that sets up a RAMDISK in various opertaing systems.
+THis is an easy assignment to develop a cloudmesh command that sets up a RAMDISK in various operating systems.
 To facilitate this task we provide the first initial information.

-The command should lokk similar to
+The command should look similar to

 ```bash
 $ cms ramdisk --... --size=SIZE
 ```

-We recommend that you use python humanize to manage easi to enter sizes such as 1GB.
+We recommend that you use python humanize to make it easier to read file sizes such as 1GB (without humanize, the number of bytes is displayed instead of GB, making it hard to comprehend).

-You coudl enhance the program to also integrate it into the OS so it starts up immediatly after reboot.
-However for now a simple ond demand program tos astrt and stop the ramdisk is suficcient.
+You could enhance the program to also integrate it into the OS so it starts up immediately after reboot.
+However for now a simple on demand program to start and stop the ramdisk is sufficient.

 Advanced integration could include